datahub/beer-near/README.md

 have four elements: `index.html`, `index.js` and `index.css`.
 It will also copy over the `data` and the `media` folders from `src`.

 You won't see image for breweries when developing.
 The `media` folder isn't saved in this repo.
 If you want to view these when developing, copy over the `media` folder from the projects server into the `src` folder here.

+You also won't see FontAwesome icons or the JS nav either.
+The page pulls this from the `/shared` folder on the projects server.
+There is a link to the FontAwesome CDN in the `src/index.html` file that you can uncomment when developing to see the icons.
+Just remember to uncomment this so we aren't loading in FontAwesome twice once it's on the projects server.